-- Animals experience greater risk of illness and disease from exposure to pesticides, just as people do.
+- Not surprisingly, then, animals experience increased risk of illness and disease from exposure to pesticides, just as people do.

 5. Pesticides harm pollinating insects that we depend on for garden vegetables and food crops.

-- But herbicides used on lawns also pose risks.
-For example, a study published in the Journal of Experimental Biology found that exposure to low concentrations of glyphosate (a common chemical herbicide) interfered with bees’ ability to navigate back to their hives.
+- A study published in the Journal of Experimental Biology in 2015 found that exposure to low concentrations of glyphosate (a common chemical herbicide) interfered with bees’ ability to navigate back to their hives.

-More information?
-See our Resources page for links to summaries of peer-reviewed epidemiological studies of health risks associated with pesticides.
+MORE INFORMATION: See our Resources page for links to systematic reviews of peer-reviewed epidemiological studies of human health risks associated with pesticides.